 Research in the Walczak group focuses on creating new tools and strategies to manipulate and understand the function of (bio)molecules in human health and disease.
-Most projects are highly interdisciplinary and incorporate computational, biophysical, and molecular biology resources available at CU and through our collaborations to answer the key scientific questions.
+Most projects are highly interdisciplinary and incorporate chemical (synthesis), computational, biophysical, and molecular biology resources available at CU and through our collaborations to answer the key scientific questions.

 Active projects fall into two general categories:

 (a) chemical synthesis - methods to prepare and selectively functionalize natural products, saccharides, peptides, and proteins.
 We are interested in inventing and applying new reactions to eliminate critical synthetic challenges, and our efforts are centered on catalytic methods that can facilitate drug identification and downstream development.

 (b) chemical biology - tools to understand molecular mechanisms of neurodegeneration.
 We apply our chemical expertise to develop reagents and strategies to dissect the underlying pathological processes involved in Alzheimer's disease, FTD, and other dementias.

 Click on the links below to learn more about our ongoing research:

 1. Synthetic Methodology & Glycosyl Cross-Coupling